 The Port Authority was established by the Winona City Council by resolution on March 18, 1968, under the authority of Chapter 541, Session Laws of the State of Minnesota for 1967.
 The enabling legislation granted the exercise of all powers and duties of Port Authorities in the State of Minnesota to the Winona Port Authority.

 The Port Authority consists of seven members who serve six year terms and are appointed by the Mayor, with approval of Council.
-The Authority is staffed by City Manager Steve Sarvi and Community Development Director Lucy McMartin.
+The Authority is staffed by Acting City Manager Chad Ubl and Director of Community Development Lucy McMartin.

 The Port Authority of Winona is governed by seven Commissioners, two of whom are current City Council members.
 The City Manager serves as the Executive Secretary for the Port Authority, and other City staff act as the support staff for the Authority.
 This framework promotes a relationship between the Authority and the City of Winona.